Home > Web Design Courses

 - Overview of the Drag & Drop API

-Bjorn has been involved in CSS based web design for nearly 10 years and has experience developing web applications in both small and large teams of developers.
-Having insights into both the design and development worlds, he is able to understand the capabilities of design packages such as Illustrator, Flash and Photoshop as well as develop with server side platforms such as PHP.
-Combing these two worlds through the use of hand written markup and CSS is something he excels in and has been teaching these skills to other developers for over 10 years.
+Bjorn has been involved in CSS based web design for nearly 20 years and has experience developing web applications in both small and large teams of developers.
+Having insights into both the design and development worlds, he is able to understand the capabilities of design packages such as Illustrator, Animate CC (was Flash) and Photoshop as well as develop with server side platforms such as PHP.
+Combing these two worlds through the use of hand written markup and CSS is something he excels in and has been teaching these skills to other developers for over 15 years.

 Over the past few years he has closely followed the evolving standards for web development and has spent countless hours discussing appropriate markup with web designers in the industry.
 He has also run training courses on web standards and accessibility which stems from his vast experience with CSS web design.